Can We Agree On Microlearning?

 Read Time: 2 minutes

-At Roundtable, we see microlearning as a methodology that allows us to create low-fluff, high-impact learning modules in a way that imparts the most crucial elements for just-in-time learning.
+While learning and development professionals may have a hard time agreeing on what microlearning is, at Roundtable, we see microlearning as a methodology that allows us to create high-impact learning modules in a way that imparts the most crucial elements for just-in-time learning.
 Microlearning is often based on former or existing knowledge and builds upon itself to limit unnecessary relearning.

 The goal isn’t always repetition.
 When done well, microlearning modules become a system that delivers training that recalls former learning, while still teaching something new.

-For example, consider “how to” or product demo videos.
+For example, consider “how-to” or product demo videos.
 If you need to understand how a software product works, you don’t want to sit through the same intro every time.
-You want to quickly pinpoint the issue and find a short (we’ll get to that), relevant video or learning module about your specific issue.
+You want to quickly pinpoint the issue and find a short, relevant video or learning module about your specific issue.

 Predicated on the assumption that you already understand the product as a whole or the overall lesson, microlearning doesn’t waste time on introductions, transitions between lessons, and recaps.